 Nigeria Labour Congress’ Blun Call for N1m Minimum Wage Amidst Economic Hardship Sparks Nationwide Debate

-Nigeria Labour Congress (Nlc) Demands Justice: Nationwide Indefinite Strike Looms Over Unpaid New Minimum Wage From December 1, 2024
+Nigeria Labour Congress (NLC) Demands Justice: Nationwide Indefinite Strike Looms Over Unpaid New Minimum Wage from December 1, 2024

 Nigeria Labour Congress’s Proposal for N1m Minimum Wage